 In short, compared to inspiration, aspiration is a dull target to aim for.
 Let the Conservatives aspire while we inspire.

-* Karen Wilkinson is Chair of Thornbury & Yate LibDems and co-founder of the non-aligned campaign “Parents Want A Say”
+* Karen Wilkinson is is a mother of 3, Chair of Thornbury & Yate LibDems and co-founder of Marshfield Energy Project and the non-aligned campaign “Parents Want A Say”